How to Help Keep Your Divorce Legal Fees Down

 Help Us Utilize Your Divorce Paralegals

-Not every member of your legal team has the same hourly rate, and at Freed Marcroft we allocate work so that it is done by the most efficient member of your team for that purpose.
+Not every member of your legal team has the same hourly rate.
+At Freed Marcroft, we allocate work so that it’s done by the most efficient member of your team for that purpose.
 Our paralegals bill at a lower hourly rate than our attorneys.

-You can help us by contacting your paralegal first when you have a question.
-Freed Marcroft paralegals are very experienced family law paralegals, and can provide tons of answers themselves.
-They are also our resident air traffic controllers, so your paralegal will identify when an attorney is the best fit to help you with your question, and get you set up to speak with her.
+You can help us by contacting your paralegal first if you have a question.
+Freed Marcroft paralegals are experienced family law paralegals and can provide many answers themselves.
+They are also our resident air traffic controllers.
+Your paralegal will identify when an attorney is the best fit to help you with your question and get you scheduled to speak.

-Plus, because attorneys are often in court and paralegals are mainly in the office, they not only help you get correct answers, but they get them to you quickly.
+Plus, because attorneys are often in court and paralegals are mainly in the office, they not only help you get correct answers but also get them to you quickly.

 Be Streamlined in Your Attorney Communications

-We have already talked about streamlining your focus to the things that really matter, and making our paralegals your first call.
+We have already talked about keeping your focus on the things that really matter and calling your paralegals first.

 Nothing about divorce is “one size fits all,” including the legal fees involved.
 That said, the things that prolong a divorce and make it financially and emotionally expensive and time-consuming generally look similar from case to case.

-For more information about Connecticut divorce and family law, check out our Divorce Information and Facts.
-If you have questions or want to learn more about how our team of divorce attorneys can help you with your custody or Post Judgment issue, please contact us here.
+For more information about how to keep your divorce legal fees down, please get in touch with us here.
+For more information on Connecticut divorce and family law, check out our Divorce Information and Facts.
+Also, please reach out if you have questions or want to learn more about how our team of divorce attorneys can help you with your custody or Post Judgment issue.